Self-supervised Learning for Semi-supervised Temporal Language Grounding: Experiments

 \subsection{Implementation Details}

 We extract the C3D~\cite{Tran2015} visual features on both datasets.
 The description sentences are encoded by 300d GloVe~\cite{Pennington2014} word embedding vectors.
 The video length $T$ is set as 128 for computing convenience, thus the video feature sequence will be uniformly sampled if length is greater than 128, otherwise zero-padded.
 The batch size is set to 32, in which the ratio of labeled data is $\psi$.
 Adam~\cite{Kingma2015} is used as the optimizer, with a learning rate 0.001 for both regression-based method and proposal-based method.
 The dimension of all hidden layers is 512.
-Weight $\alpha_{r}$ and $\alpha_{p}$ are 0.01 and 1.0 respectively, and weight $\beta$ is 1.0.
-The playback rate $\theta \in \{0.25, 0.5, 0.75\}$ and margin $\Delta$ is 1.0.
+Weights $\alpha_{r}$ and $\alpha_{p}$ are 0.01 and 1.0 respectively, and weight $\beta$ is 1.0.
+The simulated compression rate $\theta$ is randomly chosen from $\{0.25, 0.5, 0.75\}$ and margin $\Delta$ is 1.0.
+We take the mean of multiple experiments with different random seeds as the results.